Alanoudniaf/data-batch-gradient-descent/README.md

 # Gradient Descent

-This exercise consists of coding a Gradient Descent by hand! 💪
+This project consists of coding a Gradient Descent by hand! 💪

-You will be creating functions for each of the following steps of a Gradient Descent epoch:
+I will be creating functions for each of the following steps of a Gradient Descent epoch:

 1. Hypothesis Function ❓
 2. Loss function